 The Takeaway

-Finally, you’ll want to have an open conversation with any lawyer you are considering to make sure you feel he or she is a good fit for you and that you understand, and can afford, all the fees involved.
+Finally, you’ll want to have an open conversation with any lawyer you are considering to make sure they are a good fit for you and that you understand, and can afford, all the fees involved.

-Whether you’re looking for a lawyer to help you buy a home, start a business or facilitate any other life transition, it’s a good idea to get your finances in order as well.
+Whether you’re looking for a lawyer to help you buy a home, start a business, or facilitate any other life transition, this may also be a good time to reconsider your banking partner and take steps to get your finances in order as well.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.